Meti0X7CB/SystemFetch/README.md

 ## Minimum Requirements:
 - Windows 10 or higher
 - Rainmeter 4.5.17.3700 or higher

+Note: You will need Windows 11 for the rounded corner style to work!
 ## Features
 - Fully scalable UI with customizable colors
 - Built with the new UsageMonitor plugin for better resourse optimization and hardware detection